golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 ---
 # Grading and Evaluation Policies

-In this course, your work is evaluated according to three different systems, which are decoupled to the greatest extent possible:
+In this course, your effort is evaluated according to three different systems, which are decoupled to the greatest extent possible:

 * **Grades** (standards used by CMU on its transcripts)
 * **Evaluations** (standards used by our class community in critiques)